 Microfilters - how and why

-Microfilters (also known as 'ADSL filters' or just 'filters') stop broadband and voice signals interfering with each other.
-Without microfilters, you'll have problems with your connection and speed.
-You may also hear high-pitched noises when using your telephone line.
+Microfilters stop broadband and voice signals interfering with each other.
+Without them, you're likely to have problems with your broadband connection and speed.
+You may also hear high-pitched noises and interference when using your phone line.

 Remove the existing telephone cable from your wall socket.

 |Step 2||Plug the microfilter into the empty socket.|

 Plug the phone cable into the microfilter's phone socket.

 If you're having problems with your connection or speed

 If you're having problems with your broadband connection, we may ask you to check your microfilters.
 Here's what you'll need to do:

 - First, unplug every device using your telephone line